 The Breville J98EXL claimed the top spot for this metric, earning a 9 out of 10 for its exceptional performance.
-This product did a fantastic job at juicing carrots, getting the best yield of the entire group with 140 mL of liquid produced.
+This juicer did a fantastic job at juicing carrots, getting the best yield of the entire group with 140 mL of liquid produced.
 It also did amazingly well at juicing beets, again getting the most juice out of the vegetable, though it did produce a little more foam than some of the other models, like the Cuisinart or the Omega.

 The JE98XL produced the highest yield of beet juice.

-This appliance finished out this metric with another awesome performance in our sweet potato test, getting at least 15 mL of juice more than the next closest model and over 50 mL more than the average amount produced.
+This juicer finished out this metric with another awesome performance in our sweet potato test, getting at least 15 mL of juice more than the next closest model and over 50 mL more than the average amount produced.
 It also had a very minimal amount of pulp and mild foam.

 Right behind the Breville Juice Fountain, the Juice Fountain Elite earned an 8 out of 10 for a great performance.
 This model did a little worse than the other Breville, generating about 20 mL less liquid.
 The Elite's juice also had mild amounts of pulp, compared to the minuscule amounts in the standard Juice Fountain.